mademast/sail/SPEC.md

 ```

 ##### Expected return on success
-`250 Domain` if there are no service extensions.
+`250 Domain` if there are no service extensions, in violation of spec.
 If there are
 service extensions, `250-Domain` and then `250-KEYWORD` for each extension,
 indicating the last one by removing the hyphen: `250 KEYWORD`.